TED TODD FLOORING

 What geometric pattern does our flooring create?

-Circles, squares, rectangles, hexagons and more geometric shapes that you may not usually associate with flooring are paired together in a range of tones and textures, meaning you’re certain to find a parquet floor to match your vision, no matter the specifications.
+With a Ted Todd geometric pattern floor, you’ll find circles, squares, rectangles, hexagons and more geometric shapes are paired together in a range of tones and textures, allowing you to create the perfect flooring.
+In this sense, you’ll be certain to find a geometric floor to match your vision, no matter the specifications.

-The precise and clear lines paired with these shapes creates a look pleasing on the eye which adds an intense individuality to any project.
+The precise and clean lines paired with these shapes create a look pleasing to the eye.
+It can also add an intense individuality to any project.

-Select a geometric floor with a border for a classic, refined touch, or without a border for a continuous pattern throughout.
+Select a geometric floor with a border for a classic, refined touch.
+You can also have no border if you’re aiming for a continuous pattern throughout.
 Individual elements aligned; it is then time to replicate panels across an entire floor to create a stunning uniform motif.

-Hotel lobbies and corridors, living spaces and other sizeable locations are ideal in getting the best from a geometric pattern floor.
+Hotel lobbies and corridors, living spaces and other sizeable locations are ideal for getting the best from a geometric wood flooring.
 Large areas allow for more creative use of parquetry and benefit from the geometric pattern, as the motif can effortlessly tie the room together.

 That said, you can still make use of geometric flooring in smaller spaces, just be sure to consider whether the pattern will look equal and balanced.

 Geometric wood flooring can also be combined effectively with other flooring types.
-Make geometric panels the centerpiece of your floor, with other flooring formats, such as chevron, herringbone or plank running from it or surrounding the statement central design.
+Make geometric panels the centrepiece of your floor, with other flooring formats, such as herringbone or plank running from it or surrounding the statement central design.

 We also have bespoke options available across our collections, allowing you to experiment with variables.
 Opt for subtle tones or bold colours, smooth finishes or undulating textures – whatever you vision, we can craft it.

-We recommend that you seek our specialist knowledge if you intend to make use of a geometric pattern for your living spaces or wider projects.
-These floors are all rather intricate, and we aim to ensure that the complex design runs seamlessly throughout your intended space.
-Get in touch here.
+We recommend that you seek our specialist knowledge if you intend to make use of a geometric pattern floor for your living spaces or wider projects.
+These floors are all rather intricate, and we aim to ensure that the complex design runs seamlessly throughout your intended space – please do not hesitate to get in touch.

 How do you install geometric wood flooring?